What to put on your LinkedIn Headline [#70]

 Hey folks, it’s Adam Franklin here on the Gold Coast, and today I want to talk about what to put on your LinkedIn headline.
 So this is the bit that goes underneath your name, that kind of says who you are and what you do.
 And I’ve heard quite a few different takes on this from various people who I respect and admire, and so I just wanted to add my 2 cents to the discussion as well.
 Now some people say basically put in all the different ways that people could describe you.

-So you might say you’re a mortgage broker, as the first bit, or mortgage and finance broker, and then have your value statement.
-So then, “I help first home buyers”, or “I help property investors buy homes in Australia”, or Queensland or the Gold Coast or what have you.
-So I hope that helps.
+You might say you’re a mortgage broker, as the first bit, or mortgage and finance broker, and then have your value statement.
+Then, “I help first home buyers”, or “I help property investors buy homes in Australia”, or Queensland or the Gold Coast or what have you.
+I hope that helps.

 You only have a certain amount of real estate or space to use in that area.
-So try out, write out a few different options and see what fits.
+Try it out, write out a few different options and see what fits.
 And at least now you know both sides of the thought process for various tips that you probably hear related to what to put on your LinkedIn headline.
 All right, hope that helps.

 MY MARKETING METHODOLOGY